 - Menno Schilthuizen Lab (evolutionary diversification in genitalia and snail shells)

 - Freek Vonk Lab (evolution and genomics of venom delivery in snakes)

 Within Naturalis, we make broad use of the collections, the computational facilities, and the molecular and morphology labs.
 Elsewhere in Leiden, we also closely collaborate with research groups and labs at the Institute of Biology Leiden, the University of Applied Sciences Leiden, and Leiden University Medical Centre.

 Where we are: Endless Forms

-You will find us in two locations: On the 4th floor of the main building of Naturalis, at Darwinweg 2, and on the 6th floor of the Sylvius Lab.
-In the end of 2016, the entire group will move to a yet to be determined location, while the main building of Naturalis is being renovated.
+You will find us in two locations: On the 3th floor of the main building of Naturalis (at Vondellaan 55), and on the 6th floor of the Sylvius Lab.

 Our teaching: Endless Forms

 Endless Forms organises and contributes to several courses in the BSc and MSc biology curricula of Leiden University.
-We also are working on a MOOC (“Evolution Today”), which will open on Coursera in September 2016.
+We also created a MOOC (“Evolution Today”), which is on Coursera.
 In addition, we regularly offer positions for students from all universities to do their final year projects with us.
 If you are interested, contact any of the Endless Forms research team heads.

 Drop by at Endless Forms

 Interested?
-Feel free to drop on our twice-monthly group meetings (2nd and 4th Thursday of each month, 16.00 h in LiveScience and the Sylvius Lab, respectively), or on our monthly journal club (every first Tuesday of the month, 18.00 h, in café Meneer Jansen).
+Feel free to drop on our twice-monthly group meetings (2nd and 4th Thursday of each month, 16.00 h in the Sylvius Lab and the canteen of the Vondellaan 55, respectively), or on our monthly journal club (every first Tuesday of the month, 17:30 h, in café Meneer Jansen).